Updated on August 20th, 2021 by Bob Ciura

 Dividend stocks, in particular high-quality dividend growth stocks, have a history of excellent performance.
-There is no better example of this than the Dividend Aristocrats – a group of exclusive dividend growth stocks with 25+ years of consecutive dividend increases.
+There is no better example of this than the Dividend Aristocrats.

-The remarkable performance of the Dividend Aristocrats index over the past ten years is shown below.
+The performance of the Dividend Aristocrats compared with the S&P 500 index over the past ten years is shown below.

 Indeed, the amount of control that is available to investors who buy individual stocks is hard to overstate.

-If you are retired, as an example, you might require a portfolio that yields over 5%.
+If you are retired, as an example, you might require high dividend stocks with yields over 5%.
 You might also prefer low volatility, low price-to-earnings ratios, or stocks with long dividend histories (like the Dividend Kings).
 A portfolio with these characteristics can only be created by investing in individual stocks.